lazyZ33/boost/README.md

 # Boost - Responsive Landing Page

 This is a responsive landing page project built for a fictional SEO agency named "Boost".
-It was developed using HTML, CSS, JavaScript, and SCSS, and follows a design provided by [Templates Jungle](https://templatesjungle.gumroad.com/l/boost-seo-agency-figma-website-template).
+It was developed using HTML, CSS, SCSS and JavaScript, and follows a design provided by [Templates Jungle](https://templatesjungle.gumroad.com/l/boost-seo-agency-figma-website-template).

 ## Features